mikeedudee/HanggangSaDuloFlightComputer/README.md

 **STATUS:** Flight Ready (subject to HIL verification).

-The **HANGGANG SA DULO Flight Computer** is a safety-critical avionics software suite designed for high-power rocketry missions.
-It is programmed to run on the **ESP32** microcontroller platform but can also be modified to be compatible with other microcontrollers (e.g., any Teensy or Arduino), utilizing the **MS5611** high-precision barometric sensor for altitude determination.
+The **HANGGANG SA DULO Flight Computer** is a safety-critical avionics software developed for high-power rocketry missions.
+The programming structure runs on the **ESP32** microcontroller platform but can also be modified to be compatible with other microcontrollers (e.g., any Teensy or Arduino), utilizing the **MS5611** high-precision barometric sensor for altitude determination.

 This system implements a deterministic **Finite State Machine (FSM)** to manage flight phases, from ground idling to dual-deployment recovery.
 It is built strictly following the **NASA Power of Ten** coding standards to ensure maximum reliability in harsh operating environments.